black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 80
 First you need to handle the higher precedence operators.
 Declare a noHigh variable, and assign it the result of calling highPrecedence() with str as an argument.

+# Step 81
+Now that you've parsed and evaluated the multiplication and division operators, you need to do the same with the addition and subtraction operators.

+Declare an infix variable, and assign it a regular expression that matches a number (including decimal numbers) followed by a + or - operator followed by another number.